NikoMalik/low-level-functions/README.md

 # low-level-functions

-Low-level functions for golang that help to avoid allocations
+> Low-level functions for golang that help to avoid allocations

-# remarks:

 1. **String(b []byte) string**